 Short Answer: 3 to 5 hours

-Great question!
+This is a great question!
 The Vatican is an immense complex of artwork.
-You could spend a few hours inside and “see” a lot of art or you could spend 3 to 5 hours and really learn history.
+You could spend a few hours inside and see a lot of art or you could spend 3 – 5 hours and really learn the history.
 It depends on your level of interest.

 - Spiral Staircase